UniversalDependencies/UD_Swedish-LinES/README.txt

-This treebank is the Swedish half of the LinES Parallel Treebank 1.0 with the original dependency annotation first automatically converted into Universal Dependencies and then partially reviewed.
+This treebank is the Swedish half of the LinES Parallel Treebank 1.0 with the original dependency annotation first automatically converted into Universal Dependencies, partially reviewed and, in January-February 2017 converted to UD version 1.2 and again reviewed for errors.

 LinES contains segments from seven different sources, three of which are part of the Linköping Translation Corpus Corpus (Merkel, 1999).
 The treebank was first developed in the project 'Micro- and macro-level analysis of translations' funded by the Swedish Research Council